Gideontoo/netflix_sql_project/README.md

 	order by 2 desc
 ```

-### 10.The average number of content released each year by a specific country (for example India)
+### 10. The average number of content released each year by a specific country (for example India)
 ``` sql
 	select extract(year from to_date(date_added,'month dd,yyyy')), count(*) content_count,
 	round(count(*) ::